kutyel/optics.js/README.md

 #### `duo : [v, (v) => nothing] -> Lens s v`

 Wraps a two-element pair `[current value, setter for the value]` as a lens.
 This is useful in combination with React's [`useState`](https://reactjs.org/docs/hooks-reference.html#usestate).
-Note that in this case the last argument of `view` or `set`, the element you are chaning, is irrelevant.
+Note that in this case the last argument of `view` or `set`, the element you are changing, is irrelevant.

 ### Optionals (preview, set)